 Day 5: Last-minute Reykjavík and departure

 If your flight time allows, you might be able to squeeze in some last-minute sightseeing in Reykjavík.
-The Hallgrímskirkja church is absolutely worth a visit if you have time, or why not take a wander down to the seafront to see the Sun Voyager sculpture?
+The Hallgrímskirkja church is absolutely worth a visit if you have time.
+Or why not take a wander down to the seafront to see the Sun Voyager sculpture?

 - Want to venture beyond South Iceland?
 Choose from these Iceland Ring Road packages.

-2. Reykjavík 5-day city break
+Option 2.
+Reykjavík 5-day city break

 If you’d prefer not to drive around Iceland, opt for a stay based in Reykjavík.
-You can take guided day trips out to see the sights, returning to the comfort of your hotel in the evening.
+You can take day trips out to see the sights, returning to the comfort of your hotel in the evening.

 - Discover the perfect city break for you with these multi-day tours from Reykjavík.